CHAPTER ONE

 “Glad to hear,” he said.

-The nurse appeared and called his name, but he was watching the two women leave, hearing Alyssa say that she knew who he was, her voice lingering like a fragrance that evaporated as the ER doors slid closed.
+The nurse appeared and called his name, but he was observing the two women, hearing Alyssa say as she approached the exit that she knew who he was, her voice lingering in the air even after the doors slid closed.
+The nurse said, “Mr. Stone?”

 He turned and studied the face of the tall brawny man standing in front of him, who had the gentlest countenance Saeed had ever seen, white as snow, brown scruffy hair, jowls that belied his physique, blue eyes that looked at him sympathetically.
 Nurse Braun cranked his head toward the opening of the door, and Saeed passed through.